mezuro/kalibro_client_py/API.md

 * There is no `persisted` attribute
 * There is no logger specification
 * There is no `create` method, just instantiate the class and call `save`
-* Save do not returns True or False.
+* Save does not return True or False.
 In case it fails it raises an exception
 * Destroy is called Delete and returns no value.
 In case it fails it raises an exception